High returns: No risk

 Recently we settled with two individuals who admitted to contravening various securities laws when they solicited funds for a failed investment scheme that raised about $9.6 million from 863 investors.
-Get this.
-These investors were told that their funds would be used to buy and sell distressed merchandise, and that they could expect between 100 per cent (their initial investment) and 300 per cent return within 90 days.
+Investors were told that their funds would be used to buy and sell distressed merchandise, and that they could expect between 100 per cent (their initial investment) and 300 per cent return within 90 days.

 That is a huge red flag.
 100 per cent return – not possible in a legitimate investment.
 How do we get the message through to people that these types of promises could lead to losing all of their investment?

-With all of the media attention to the Madoff case (promised up to 46% annually) in the US, surely people will become more cautious, checking to see if their advisor is registered and getting a second opinion of promised returns that are suspiciously high.
-Earl Jones allegedly promised higher returns than the bank.
+With all of the media attention of the Madoff scam (promised up to 46% annually) in the US, surely people will become more cautious, checking to see if their advisor is registered and getting a second opinion of promised returns that are suspiciously high.